Friday, October 29, 2021

 Affordable Ski Getaways at Lake Louise, Panorama, and Castle Mountain

-These are the three resorts we plan to focus on as a family for our ski getaways because all three can be reached in a 3 hour drive (or less) from Calgary.
+These are the three resorts we focus on as a family for our ski getaways because all three can be reached in a 3 hour drive (or less) from Calgary.

 For affordable accommodations, I have the following suggestions for you: